 Solar energy provides a fruitful and flexible ground in the imaginary for experiments in being human and being social while it also preserves the ecological boundary conditions of our own existence.
 And that is the root of Solarpunk: an energy culture that serves as a platform for experiments in being, rather than a closure of it."

-I would add: there are wonderful affinities between today's Solarpunks and the future-thinking tinkerers of the 1960s like Peter van Dresser, who are called "Creative Activists" and featured in Chapter 10 of The Solar House. van Dresser (who wrote some science fiction) called for "a decentralized, biotechnic society" which would represent "revulsion against the Establishment" (link).
-Here's how van Dresser described himself on the back cover of his book A Landscape for Humans (1976):
+Here’s some history: there are wonderful affinities between today's Solarpunks and the future-thinking tinkerers of the 1960s like Peter van Dresser, who are called "Creative Activists" and featured in Chapter 10 of The Solar House. van Dresser (who wrote some science fiction) called for "a decentralized, biotechnic society" which would represent "revulsion against the Establishment" (link).
+This is how van Dresser described himself on the back cover of his book A Landscape for Humans (1976):

 Hey Solarpunks: there's more!
 I think you'd like The Solar House.